Oire/Iridium-php/README.md

 ```

 That's it, you may store your encrypted data in a database or perform other actions with them.
-to decrypt the data with the same key, use the following:
+To decrypt the data with the same key, use the following:

 ```php
 $decrypted = Crypt::decrypt($encrypted, $symmetricKey);